Ian-Maynard/GoutApp/README.md

 Features: The Food Diary

-Because gout attacks are caused by an accumulation of Uric acid which is metabolized from a sufferers daily diet,  attacks can be  avoided or mitigated by carefully noting diet.
-The app will assist by helping a user to see what they've eaten that day and in the recent past
+      Because gout attacks are caused by an accumulation of Uric acid which is metabolized one's daily diet,  attacks can be
-             -
+      avoided or mitigated by carefully noting diet.
+The app will assist by helping a user to see what they've eaten that day and in the recent past.